These artists created amazing fictional worlds using matte paintings and modern software.

 While the techniques might have evolved over time, the practicality of matte paintings remains just as true today as over a hundred years ago.

 We love watching matte painting breakdowns.
 So we thought it’d be fun to create a roundup of some of our favorite matte painting videos from around the web.

 When you think of Matte Paintings your mind probably immediately goes to VFX work, but there is a myriad of examples of matte-painting in Motion Design.
-In this project from Blue Zoo we see how a beautifully painted background can help in the storytelling process.
-Just look at that beautiful color work!
+In this project from Blue Zoo, we see how a beautifully painted background can help in the storytelling process.
+Just look at that gorgeous color work!

 One of our favorite artistic pieces is this project from Mark Zimmerman.
 The short film is designed to romanticize beauty in nature.
 It’s crazy to think that this film is entirely fake.

 This is perhaps the best example of a true digital matte painting on this list.
-When this demo reel dropped a few years ago I was absolutely speechless.
+When this demo reel dropped a few years ago, we were absolutely speechless.
 Brainstorm has masterfully composited images, video, and 3D renders to create fictional worlds for some of the biggest movies and TV shows in the world.

 Now you’re only ever going to see matte paintings as you walk around in life.
 Is anything real?...